elfsternberg/officehours/notes/progress.md

 CREATE EXTENSION btree_gist;
 CREATE EXTENSION plv8;

-#

-What can I do?
+# What can I do?

 1) Add users and make them clients.
 2) Add users and make them staff.
 3) Allocate a block of time as "office hours"
 4) Allocate a block of time as an "appointment."

-NEXT: Psycopg2
+## Progress:

-** Progress: Everything works in psycopg2 EXCEPT add_appointment, which
+Everything works in psycopg2.
-is very distressing.
-Really, _really_ don't want to take that functionality and put it into the middle tier.
-It's rock-solid business logic; it belongs in the database as a constraint.